NickIliev/nativescript-ng-cosmos/README.md

 # The Cosmos Databank Applicaiton
 POC application powered by NativeScript + Angular-2 and using Angular HTTP and NASA API.

+[Install Cosmos Databank from Google Play Store](https://play.google.com/store/apps/details?id=org.nativescript.curiosity&hl=bg) or use the instructions below to create a local build.

 Main sections:

 - Astronomical Photo of the Day (APOD).